 I like to add a few sprigs of other evergreens for two reasons.
-The first is that evergreens such as balsam and pine add that wonderful fragrance!
+The first is that evergreens such as balsam and pine add wonderful fragrance.
 I find it adds visual interest as well.

-At this point your tree is ready to decorate!
-Because this tree is actually a “flower arrangement,” you can easily use fresh cut flowers as a primary decorating feature.
+At this point, your tree is ready to decorate!
+Because this tree is actually a “flower arrangement,” you can easily use fresh-cut flowers as a primary decorating feature.
 Just give your chosen flowers a fresh cut and insert them directly into the foam; they will stay fresh for up to two weeks at least.
-I like to use fresh flowers that will dry nicely too, such as baby’s breath (which look like snowflakes), pepper berries and heather.
+I like to use fresh flowers that will dry nicely too, such as baby’s breath (which looks like snowflakes), pepper berries, and heather.